slatedocs/slate/source/includes/_bulk_data.md

 1. Setting up S3 buckets to retain file storage
 2. Setting up your custom lambda webhook receiver
-3. Setting up your Redshift database cluster and preloading a schema.
+3. Setting up your Redshift database cluster and pre-loading a schema.
 4. Setting up your `aws-lambda-redshift-loader` lambda.
 5. Configure your bulk data webhook in the Control Shift settings console.